 A day rate is a set number of hours and amount charged to a client for a task or activity, regardless of the actual hours worked in a day.
-In Core, you can set up day rates using the Bill Rate and Minimum Hours value for an activity.
-You can also define a day rate on a service fee schedule.
+In CORE, you can set up day rates using the Bill Rate and Minimum Hours value for an activity.
+You can also define a day rate on a fee schedule (services).

 How you report day rate activity on an invoice depends on whether actual time worked is greater or less than the stipulated time.
 When actual hours worked are greater than the client hours (billing hours), you might want to show the extra hours on the invoice.
 Conversely, when actual hours are less than client hours, you might want to hide this information.